typed-ember/glint/README.md

 #### Import Paths

 In order for GlimmerX entities to be interpretable by Glint, you currently need to use Glint-specific import paths for `@glimmer/component`, `@ember/component` and `ember-modifier`.
+Note that [this is not a long-term restriction](#environment-re-exports), but a temporary workaround for the current state of the ecosystem.

 | Vanilla Ember             | Ember + Glint                                           |
 | ------------------------- | ------------------------------------------------------- |